TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-22-cost-effective-container-smoke-tests-every-symfony-project-must-have.md

 Saying that we create **a simple container test case**.

 Why not re-use `KernelTestCase` or `WebTestCase`?
 They lead to heavy loading and are very slow.
 Moreover, they change a lot in Symfony 3-5 and take even more maintenance costs we want to avoid.
-We **want timeless reliable test working for us**.
+We **want timeless reliable tests working for us**.

-Simple container test case boots Kernel, creates a container, and sets it up - just once, so we can reuse it in all tests with speed:
+Simple container test case boots Kernel creates a container, and sets it up - just once, so we can reuse it in all tests with speed:

 ```php
 <?php